A+ A A-

 The only exception is for Secondary 4 Normal (Academic) students who have sat

-for their GCE O-Level Mother Tongue (MT) examinations in the immediate
+for their GCE O-Level Mother Tongue Language (MTL) examinations in the immediate

 preceding year i.e. during their Secondary 3 Normal (Academic) year.